Key Takeaways

 If you are looking to expand into international markets, hiring a remote worker who speaks different languages can enable you to work more effectively with customers and other stakeholders in their native language.

-It can also provide your organization with invaluable insight into how operations and communication may need to be adapted for certain markets or clientele.
+It can also provide your organization with invaluable insight into how you may need to adapt your operations and communication for certain markets or clientele.

-There are two main options when it comes to sourcing remote foreign candidates: doing it yourself or using an agency recruiting service.
+There are two main options when it comes to hiring remote foreign candidates: doing it yourself or using an agency recruiting service.

 Do it yourself